solita/solita.github.com/_posts/2018-09-06-fullstack-typed-api-with-typescript.md

 api.customers.GET().then(val => /* ... */ val)
 ```

-The client side implementation can now be used as if the API was just an object
+The client-side implementation can now be used as if the API was just an object
 with methods.
-Server side needs a bit more work, since we have to tie the api
+Server side needs a bit more work, since we have to tie the API
-to implementations:
+to the implementations:

 ```ts
 const customers: Customer[] = [];